+Open Items such as unresolved items, apparent violations, and notices of violation requiring a response were assigned an open tracking status in a previously issued inspection report.
+Document discussed open items in the results section of the report under the inspection procedure associated with the sample or inspection activity that resulted in the opening of the item.

+Item Type.
+Describe the item type (e.g., “Unresolved Item”).

+Title and Tracking.
+Enter the previously used title and tracking number assigned when the item was opened in a prior report.

+Discussion.
+Capture follow up actions, pertinent facts gathered, and observations which may support a future disposition of the item.

-0616- CLOSURE OF WRITTEN EVENT REPORTS
+0616-10 CLOSURE OF WRITTEN EVENT REPORTS

-Fuel facilities are required to submit written reports to the NRC for certain previously reported event notifications in accordance with Parts 20, 30, 40, 70, 73 requirements.
-Inspectors review these written event reports and document their review and closure, including revisions to written event reports, the .
+Fuel facilities are required to submit written reports to the NRC for certain previously reported event notifications in accordance with Parts 20, 30, 40, 70, 71, 73, and 95 requirements.
+Inspectors review these written event reports and document their review and closure, including revisions to written event reports, under the inspection procedure used to review and close the WER.

 In general, written event report reviews should have a brief description of the event and reference the docketed written report.
 If a written event report review is already documented in a separate NRC correspondence, then close the written event report with a brief statement in an inspection report referencing the separate correspondence.
 In addition, document closure of the written event report as follows:

 No Violations.
-No NRC-Identified or Licensee-Identified Violations, and no Violations.
+No NRC-Identified or Licensee-Identified Violations, and no Self-revealing Violations.
 Include a statement similar to “The Written Event Report was reviewed.
 No violations of NRC requirements were identified."

 Minor Violations.
 Use guidance in Section 0616 Appendix B, “Examples of Minor Violations.”
-Document as specified in Section 0616-1, “Minor Violations.”
+Document as specified in Section 0616-14, “Minor Violations, Observations, Assessments, and Very Low Safety Significance Issues.”

 Licensee-identified Violations.
-The safety significance and enforcement should be discussed per Section 0616-1, “Licensee-Identified Violations”.
-NRC-Identified or Violations.
+The safety significance and enforcement should be discussed per Section 0616-13, “Licensee-Identified Violations”.

+d.
+NRC-Identified or Self- revealing Violations.
 NRC-Identified or Identified Through an Event Violations should use Section 0616-07, “Documenting Violations Using the Four-Part Format,” if not previously documented.

-0616- CLOSURE OF CITED VIOLATIONS
+0616-11 CLOSURE OF CITED VIOLATIONS

-After receipt of the licensee’s response to an NOV and completion of any necessary inspections, document the closure of cited violations .
+After receipt of the licensee’s response to an NOV and completion of any necessary inspections, document the closure of cited violations under the inspection procedure used to review and close the NOV.
 The level of detail required to document closure of cited violations depends on the extent of corrective actions conducted by the licensee.
 In general, the write-up must summarize the inspector's follow-up actions to evaluate the adequacy of any licensee actions and provide enough detail to justify closing the violation.

+0616-12 VIOLATIONS WARRANTING ENFORCEMENT DISCRETION

+Bring violations that may warrant enforcement discretion to the attention of the Regional Enforcement Coordinator.
+Default to any overriding directions found in an Interim Enforcement Policy, an Enforcement Guidance Memorandum, or the Enforcement Manual.
+Unless otherwise directed, document violations receiving enforcement discretion in the results section of the report under the applicable inspectable area.
+Use the following table to document violations receiving enforcement discretion.

+Table 4: Enforcement Discretion